meep-morp/team-builder/README.md

 the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-- [ ] Follow the steps above to edit members.
+- [ x ] Follow the steps above to edit members.
 This is difficult to do, and the architecture is tough.
 But it is a great skill to practice!
 Pay attention the the implementation details, and to the architecture.
 There are many ways to accomplish this.
 When you finish, can you think of another way?
 - [ ] Build another layer of your App so that you can keep track of multiple teams, each with their own encapsulated list of team members.
 - [ ] Look into the various strategies around form validation.
 What happens if